 The final miles of Hadrian’s Cycleway see it climb above the river onto a railway path – watch out for glass.
 There are dramatic views back down to the river and the site of the old Swan Hunter shipyard.

-Tynemouth marks the end of Hadrian’s Cycleway, but the start of several more adventures – Coast & Castles and the notoriously challenging Reivers route among them.
+Tynemouth (83mi) Tynemouth marks the end of Hadrian’s Cycleway, but the start of several more adventures – Coast & Castles and the notoriously challenging Reivers route among them.
 You can celebrate your achievement in local style with fish, chips and a pint, or return to Newcastle to paint the town red.
-Bear in mind that bikes aren’t allowed on the Tyne & Wear Metro, but you could take the Shields Ferry across to the south bank, and return along NCN route 14 for a change.
+Bikes are now allowed on the Tyne & Wear Metro as long as you get off before the city centre stations, or you could take the Shields Ferry across to the south bank, and return along NCN route 14 for a change.